Acceleration of Heavy Ions at Non-Relativistic Collisionless Shocks: Simulations

 In each simulation, the non-relativistic shock is created by sending a supersonic flow in the $-\vu{x}$ direction against a reflecting wall stationed at the left boundary.
 Once the initial stream and reflected stream meet, a sharp discontinuity is formed.
 The initial background magnetic field, $\vb{B}_0 = B_0 \vu{x}$, is parallel to the shock normal.
 Quasi-parallel shocks are known to efficiently inject thermal particles and strongly amplify the initial magnetic field, thus producing extended power-law spectra \citep{caprioli+14a,caprioli+14b,caprioli+14c,caprioli+15,haggerty+20,haggerty+22}.
 The box length ranges from 10000 $d_i$ to 60000 $d_i$, depending on the simulation, sufficiently large to prevent energetic particles from escaping through the rightmost open boundary.
 This ensures that the effects of DSA are retained.
 Transverse boundary conditions are taken to be periodic with a box size of 200 $d_i$.

 We run simulations with Alfvénic Mach numbers of $M=\{5,20,40\}$.
-The Mach number, $M = M_A \simeq M_s$, is defined as the ratio of the upstream bulk flow speed $v_{sh}$ (measured in the downstream rest frame) to the Alfvén speed $v_A$ (for the Alfvénic Mach number $M_A$) or to the sound speed (for the sonic Mach number $M_s$).
+The Mach number, $M = M_A \simeq M_s$, is defined as the ratio of the upstream bulk flow speed $v_{sh}$ (measured in the downstream rest frame) to the Alfvén speed $v_A$ (for the Alfvénic Mach number $M_A$) or to the sound speed (for the sonic Mach number $M_s$). $c$ is chosen for the different simulations such that $v_{sh}=0.1c$.
 We also define the quantity $E_{sh}= m v_{sh}^2/2$ to which energies are normalized.
 In all simulations, we use 25 particles per cell for H and 4 particles per cell for heavier species, with a resolution of 2 cells per $d_i$.
 The shock evolution is followed for hundreds of ion cyclotron times until the expected power law distribution is established.

 For each $M$, we perform two simulations: one with ionized H only, and one in which we add, on top, singly-ionized He and CNO-like species with $Q=1$ and mass numbers of $A=4,\, 14$ respectively.
 The relative number abundances $\chi_s = N_s / N_H$ are set to solar values, with $\chi_{\rm He} = 0.0964$ and $\chi_{\rm CNO} = 9.53 \times 10^{-4}$ \citep{lodders03}.
 This implies that the shock velocity is the same in units of the Alfvén speed measured in the H density, but with heavier elements the Mach numbers are $\sim 20\%$ larger, since both the total Alfvén and sound speeds are reduced by a factor of $\sqrt{1 + m_{\rm He}\chi_{\rm He} + m_{\rm CNO}\chi_{\rm CNO}} \sim 1.19$.
 This minor difference does not affect our results, as our focus is on the major variations across different $M$ regimes.
 The next most abundant species \citep[Fe-like and Mg-like, e.g.,][]{hoerandel+06}, are expected to be dynamically negligible \citep{caprioli+11, caprioli+17}.